Skip to main content

 Runtime Notes

 Tune heartbeat, timeout, and reconnect settings only after observing real network behavior.
-The defaults are conservative enough for a first app.
+The defaults are meant to cover normal browser sleep, deployment reconnects, and transient network loss without application code knowing how to repair the transport.